JakeHedman/google-assistant-command-line/README.md

 command is executed from your assistant settings.

-Shortcuts to routines can also be added to the home screen, editing `assistant.py` to launch a shortcut might be reliable than typing text into the assistant app.
+Shortcuts to routines can also be added to the home screen, editing `assistant.py` to launch a shortcut might be more reliable than typing text into the assistant app.

 ## Help!
 It's not working